 How do I plant my Dunstan Chestnut Tree?

-We suggest when planting your newly purchased Dunstan Chestnut Tree that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil, you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of Chestnut Tree to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant to deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
+When planting your newly purchased Dunstan Chestnut Tree, dig a hole twice as wide as the root system but not deeper.
+Depending on the quality of your existing soil, you may need to add locally sourced compost or topsoil to the back-fill soil.
+Adding compost or topsoil will help the young feeder roots of Chestnut Tree to spread through the loose, nutrient-rich soil, much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
+The most common cause of plant death after transplanting is planting the new plant too deep.
+A good rule is that you should still see the soil the plant was grown in after back-filling the hole.

 How do I fertilize my Dunstan Chestnut Tree?

-Trees such as Dunstan Chestnut Trees grow best if they are fertilized lightly in the spring once frost has passed with a well-balanced, extended-release, fertilizer such as Espoma Tree-tone.
+Trees such as Dunstan Chestnut Trees grow best if they are fertilized lightly in the spring once frost has passed with a well-balanced, extended-release fertilizer such as Espoma Tree-tone.
 Fertilize Chestnut Trees again 6 to 8 weeks later to encourage denser foliage or faster growth of young trees.
 Either chemical fertilizers or organic matter can be used successfully with Dunstan Chestnut Trees.
-Since an organic method of applying manure and/or compost around the roots, produces excellent results and also improves the condition of the soil, this would be an excellent first line of attack.
-Organic additions to the soil can also be combined with a shot of chemical fertilizer for maximum effect.
+Applying manure or compost around the roots produces excellent results and also improves the condition of the soil.
+You can also combine that with a shot of chemical fertilizer for maximum effect.

 How often do I water my Chestnut Tree?

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Chestnut Tree a good deep watering.
-This is not to be rushed.
+After backfilling and lightly compacting the 50/50 mix of existing soil and compost, give the Chestnut Tree a deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
-Check the plant daily for the first week or so and then every other day there after.
-Water using the counting method for the first few weeks.
+For example, a one-gallon pot would be watered until you count to 5, and a three-gallon container would be 15, and so on.
+Check the plant daily for the first week or so and then every other day.
+Water your plants using the counting method for the first few weeks.

 What type of mulch do I use for a Chestnut Tree?

 We highly recommend that you mulch your Chestnut Tree with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
-Any type of mulch will do but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they breakdown.
-Mulching helps to keep weeds away which will compete with your new investment for water and nutrients.
-A 2 to 3 inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.
-Its better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.
+Any mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
+Mulching helps to keep weeds away, which will compete with your new investment for water and nutrients.
+A 2 to 3-inch layer of mulch is sufficient but remember to take care not to cover any part of the stem with mulch.
+It's better to leave a one-inch gap of space between the mulch and the stem or trunk of the plant.